Rob Thacker's Story

 During his last three months, Rob’s dad went into a care facility.
 The doctors gave him morphine for pain, and Zytiga to slow the growth of the cancer.
 “It’s ironic that so many things we take for granted, like our digestion, can fall apart when your body is being pumped full of drugs,” says Rob.
 “In the last few days he really couldn’t think straight.”

 Because of what his dad went through, Rob dedicates time to raising awareness by sharing his experience.
-He has spoken at Prostate Cancer Canada events , he wears his Prostate Cancer Canada tie and pin, and wears plaid the Friday before Father’s Day to raise funds and get people talking.
+He has spoken at events to raise awareness and funds for the prostate cancer cause and wears plaid the Friday before Father’s Day to fundraise and get people talking.

 “For me, wearing plaid is about trying to make just the smallest difference.
 Because even if just one family doesn’t have to go through what my family did, I think that’s the biggest thing I can do.”